lsiden/roman-num-chord-chart/README.md

   key, which occasionally differs by enharmonic spelling from a strict interval-preserving transposition.

+## Saving named chart files

+Beyond the automatic session save, open **Save / load chart files** to:

+- **Save** the current chart under a name and folder you choose.
+Leave off an extension and it's saved as `.chord` (e.g. "My Song" → `My Song.chord`);
+  typing your own extension is respected as-is.
+- **Load** any `.chord` file back — pick one from a dropdown of files found in the folder you specified, or paste a full file path to load from anywhere else on disk.

+The folder is wherever this app is actually running: your own computer if you run it locally, or the host's storage if you've deployed it (see "Getting this onto your iPad" below for what that means for persistence).

 ## Why Python instead of the in-browser version

 The chat artifact ran inside a sandboxed webpage that doesn't grant full